Alcohol, entertainment and late night refreshment

 - entertainment of a similar description to live music, recorded music or performances of dance, such as karaoke.

-Late night refreshment provision also needs a licence.
-This covers hot food and drinks sold for consumption either on or off the premises between 11pm and 5am.
+Late night refreshment provision, covering hot food and drinks sold for consumption either on or off the premises between 11pm and 5am, also needs a licence.
 If you sell food you will also need to be registered as a food business.

 Types of licence